carsonetb/gdpacman/README.md

 - Dependency management
 - Simple plugin installation
 - Remove addons easily
+- Colorful verbose output so you know what is happening!
 - (Soon) automatically update all your addons

 ## Usage